Superalgos/Superalgos/docs/pages/suite/suite-working-with-strategies.md

 As a consequence, strategies within a trading system may never be triggered-on at the same time.
 Under such a setting, when a strategy is triggered on, it blocks the triggering of the rest of the strategies within the trading system until the strategy is triggered off.

 If you wish to have multiple strategies that work independently from each other, then you need to place them on different trading systems.
-The platform supports only one trading system per definition.
+The system supports only one trading system per definition.
 As a result, if you wish to have multiple independent strategies, then you need to have multiple definitions, each with one trading system.
 Learn how to do that in the [Working with multiple definitions](Working-with-Multiple-Definitions) section.